2022 Indian Premier League: Personnel changes

 Each existing team was allowed to retain a maximum of four players, with the two new teams were allowed to select a maximum of three players before the auction.
 The retained players of the existing eight teams were announced on 30 November 2021, and the two new teams named their selections on 22 January 2022.

 The player auction to complete team squads took place on 12 and 13 February 2022 in Bangalore.
 Ishan Kishan was the most expensive buy of the auction, bought by Mumbai Indians for ₹15.25 crore.
 The most expensive overseas player was Liam Livingstone, bought by Punjab Kings for ₹11.50 crore.

 Format

-With the introduction of the new teams, a ten-team format was created, consisting of 74 matches.
+With the introduction of the new teams, a ten-team format was created based on minor opponent rule, consisting of 74 matches with each team playing 14 matches.
 The ten teams were divided into two groups of five.
-In the group stage, each team plays 14 games: facing the other four teams in their group twice, both home and away, four teams from the other group once, and the remaining team from the other group twice.
-The groups for the tournament were announced on 25 February 2022.
-The format is similar to the one used in 2011, although in 2022 the teams were drawn into groups according to seedings instead of being drawn randomly.
+BCCI has announced in the group stage each team will be playing twice against the teams in their group and against the team in the same row in the other group; against the remaining four teams in the other group, each team will play only once.
+The format is similar to the one used in 2011, although in 2022 the teams were drawn into groups according to seeding, instead of being drawn randomly.